ampdes/gsoc24/README.md

 In the current state of the project, we have only focussed on the N-to-M checkpointing, i.e., writing (saving) on N processors and reading (loading) on M processors.
-Postprocessing and visualization of the simulation is generally a distinct part of the workflow with dedicated softwares which need to consume the data of the simulation from a compute cluster and may usually be performed locally with different number of processors.
+This is useful since, postprocessing and visualization of the simulation is generally a distinct part of the workflow with dedicated softwares which need to consume the data of the simulation from a compute cluster and may usually be performed locally with different number of processors.